Category | DevOps

 If new updates increase downtime slightly, the error budget guides whether it’s acceptable or if mitigation is needed.
 This ensures both reliability and innovation.

-Related: Organizational Impact of SR
+Related: Organizational Impact of SRE

 To get the most value from these metrics, follow these practical tips: